Cyfrin/Updraft/courses/security/5-tswap/33-using-the-compiler-as-static-analysis-tool/+page.md

 /// @param deadline The deadline for the transaction to be completed by
 ```

-An assessment of the function's paramaters in our IDE points to an issue our compiler identified earlier...
+An assessment of the function's parameters in our IDE points to an issue our compiler identified earlier...

 ::image{src='/security-section-5/33-using-the-compiler-as-static-analysis-tool/using-the-compiler-as-static-analysis-tool1.png' style='width: 100%; height: auto;'}